zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 for ESRGAN and RealESRGAN.
 Then the original or converted models can be tested directly.</p>

+<p align="justify">Try to create a converter which converts ESRGAN models to
+RealESRGAN models.</p>

 ## Test Environment

 <p align="justify">I developed and tested the Python scripts using